nwcpp/pelican-site/content/locations/steptoe.rst

 at the corner of NE 31st and 156th Ave NE, in Redmond, WA.

 The cafeteria lies between Building 40 and Building 41.
-The Steptoe Room is at the south end, close to the main entrance of Building 40.
+The Steptoe Room is at the south end of the cafeteria, close to the main entrance of Building 40.

+As you turn off NE 31st St, you will see building 41 on your left and a large parking structure on your right.
+Park there.
+If you arrive after 6pm, you won't need to register with Microsoft as a visitor.

 Usually, we meet at 7pm on the *third Wednesday* of the month.
 Come about 6:45pm for pizza.